emqx/cloud-docs/en_US/vas/vas-price.md

 Details of the charges can be viewed in `Billing` page

 ::: tip
-When the deployment where the value-added service is running is stopped, the non-trial value-added service will be billed normally.
-In order not to incur additional charges, please delete the value-added service under this deployment.
+When the deployment where the value added service is running is stopped, the non-trial valu added service will be billed normally.
+In order not to incur additional charges, please delete the value added service under this deployment.
 :::